ultand/ultand/README.md

 ## Hi 👋, I'm Ultan | PhD Candidate at the University of Glasgow

 - 🔭 I’m currently working on simulating and mitigating optical turbulence in free-space communication systems
-- 🌱 I’m currently learning machine learning for predictions of stochastic systems
+- 🌱 I’m currently learning machine learning for predictions of stochastic systems and how to write a PhD thesis
 - 💬 Ask me about optical system modelling and turbulence
 - 📫 How to reach me: ultandaly96@gmail.com
 <!--